X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 **Smart:**

 I'm trying to replace the color table on an image with values of my choosing.
-Right now the only way I can see to do this is by editing each table slot, but I can't get FooDraw's color picker to take a hexadcimal RGB value.
+Right now the only way I can see to do this is by editing each table slot, but I can't get FooDraw's color picker to take a hexadecimal RGB value.

 The second version of the question is smart.
 It allows an answer that suggests a tool better suited to the task.